U.S. charges three in multibillion-dollar drug money laundering scheme

 The Guangzhou, China-based organization brought in at least $5 billion in drug proceeds from the United States, Mexico, Colombia, Panama, Guatemala and Canada, as well as parts of Africa and Europe, according to an indictment unsealed on Thursday in federal court in Brooklyn, New York.

-One of the three men, Henry Poveda, appeared in court on Thursday; the other two men, Christian Duque-Aristizabal and John Jairo Hincapie-Ramirez, are in custody in Panama and Colombia, respectively, awaiting extradition proceedings.
+One of the three men, Henry Poveda, appeared briefly in court on Thursday; the other two men, Christian Duque-Aristizabal and John Jairo Hincapie-Ramirez, are in custody in South America awaiting extradition proceedings.

-Assistant U.S. Attorney Amir Toossi told U.S. District Judge Carol Begley Amon that other defendants remain at large.
+Assistant U.S. Attorney Amir Toossi told U.S. District Judge Carol Begley Amon that the indictment includes other defendants who remain at large.
 They have not been publicly identified.

-According to the indictment, the Guangzhou organization used Chinese casinos, currency exchange houses, export companies and factories to receive billions of dollars in drug proceeds.
+According to the indictment, the Guangzhou organization used Chinese casinos, currency exchange houses, export companies and factories to receive billions of dollars in drug proceeds in cash or wire transfer.

-The money traveled through accounts in Hong Kong and China and eventually was used to purchase products, often counterfeit consumer goods, that were shipped to Colombia and other countries, prosecutors said.
+The money traveled through a network of accounts in Hong Kong and China and eventually was used to purchase products, often counterfeit consumer goods, that were shipped to Colombia and other countries, prosecutors said.

 Poveda’s court-appointed lawyer, Mia Eisner-Grynberg, declined to comment on the case.
 She and Toossi told Amon they have engaged in preliminary plea discussions.